betaflight/betaflight/docs/Telemetry.md

 HoTT telemetry can be used when the TX and RX pins of a serial port are connected using a diode and a single wire to the T port on a HoTT receiver.

+Only Electric Air Modules and GPS Modules are emulated, remember to enable them on your transmitter - in the Telemetry Menu on the MX-20.

 Serial ports use two wires but HoTT uses a single wire so some electronics are required so that the signals don't get mixed up.

 Connect as follows: